Deltares/hydromt_fiat/docs/examples/index.rst

 ========

 .. include:: ../_examples/README.rst
-.. include:: ../_examples/global_OSM_JRC.ipynb

 ----------------------
 Offline example access
 ----------------------
 Below you can access some of the main examples and go through them in an off-line manner.
+More examples will be added soon.

 1. `Creating a Delft-FIAT model anywhere in the world from OSM and JRC data <../_examples/global_OSM_JRC.ipynb>`_